Best Whole Wheat Pancakes

 Can I use whole wheat flour for pancakes?

 The answer is yes (of course)!
-However I recommend a mixture of all-purpose flour and whole wheat flour!
-The reason?
-Because whole what flour can be a little dense, and using all whole wheat flour could result in a not-so-fluffy pancake!
-White whole wheat flour could also be used for an even lighter texture!
+However I recommend a mixture of all-purpose flour and whole wheat flour because whole what flour is dense and makes dense pancakes.
+White whole wheat flour or whole wheat pastry flour are both great options for an all-whole wheat pancake with a lighter texture.

 Are whole wheat pancakes better for you?